dgaydukov/cert-aws/files/sa.md

 ###### Fargate
 Fargate is serverless compute engine for containers running in ECS/EKS, it removes the need to provision and manage servers.
 It's not a separate product, you should use it with either ecs/eks, otherwise there is no point in it.
 You should use it when you don't want to manually provision your EC2 instances.
 If you need greater control over EC2 (for security or customization), it's better to avoid using it, and instead manually provision EC2 instances.
+For eks fargate every pod is single ec2 with SG.

 ###### ElastiCache
 ElastiCache - manages service that runs Memcached/Redis server nodes in cloud.
 It automates common administrative tasks required to operate a distributed in-memory key-value environment, consists of: